pippinbarr/cart253/assignments/challenges/hello-world/README.md

 ## Submission

 Once you're cleared to submit, go to the Moodle and both submit your work.
-All you need to submit is:
+You should each separately submit:

+- Your name
     - The link to your repository on GitHub (e.g. https://github.com/pippinbarr/cart253)
     - The link to the website version of your repository on GitHub Pages (e.g. https://pippinbarr.github.io/cart253)
+- The name of your partner for this challenge
+    - The link to *their* repository on GitHub
+    - The link to *their* website version